 I wanted to know that my elderberry syrup was fresh, though, so I chose to make my own.
 I bought some dried elderberries from our local natural health food store (or the Crunchy People Store, as I affectionately call it).

 Elderberries were surprisingly inexpensive; I got over half a cup for less than $3.50.
-UPDATE: I think I’d be better off getting myself set for the whole season by just buying a pound of elderberries online (you should be able to get a pound for under $27).
+UPDATE: I would have been better off getting myself set for the whole season by just buying a pound of elderberries online (you should be able to get a pound for under $30).

 After digging around the internet for a recipe, I settled on Wellness Mama’s elderberry syurp.
 As far as taste goes, it’s not bad, but there is definitely a distinct elderberry aroma and flavor going on.
 I actually kind of like it, but the kids aren’t so happy with it.